fullstackdevlop/react-interview-questions/README.md

 ### Whether React is a Framework or a Library?
 What is the difference?

+React is commonly referred to as a JavaScript library, not a framework.

+- **Library:** Developers import the libraries at the top and then used its function in components.
+- **Framework:** Developers need to follow a specific structure or pattern defined by the framework.

 ### What is the difference between library and framework?

+A library is a collection of reusable code modules or functions that provide specific functionality.
+It is designed to be used as-needed in various parts of an application.

+A framework is a comprehensive set of pre-built tools, libraries, and conventions that provide a structured approach to building applications.
+It typically imposes a particular architecture or design pattern on the application.

 ### How React provides Reusability and Composition?

+React provides reusability and composition through its component-based architecture.

+- **Reusability:** Once you create a component, you can re-use it in different parts of your application or even in different applications.
+- **Composition:** Composition is creating new and big components by combining existing small components.
+This allows developers to create complex UIs by combining simpler, reusable components.

 ## 📁Files & Folders

 ### What is NPM?
 What is the role of node_module folder?

+NPM(Node Package Manager) is a powerful package manager for Node.js that used to manage the dependencies for your React application, including the React library itself.

+The **node_modules** folder contains all the dependencies of the project, including the React libraries.
+Its plays a crucial role in organizing and managing project dependencies.

 ### What is the difference between NPM & NPX?